Dimitri Jorjadze: Boone Hall

 In June 1940, he bought the historic South Carolina plantation known as Boone Hall, eight miles from Charleston, South Carolina in the U.S., from Thomas A. Stone of Canada.
 He raced Thoroughbreds under the nom de course, Boone Hall Stable.
 Most notable of his horses was Princequillo, which in 1943, was the fastest distance runner in the United States and which became a two-time Leading sire in North America and a seven-time Leading broodmare sire in North America.

 Jorjadze was associated with Prince Serge Obolensky in the hotel business in New York City.

 Private life

 He was married twice.
 His first wife was Audrey Emery, the American-born former wife of Grand Duke Dmitri Pavlovich of Russia; he married her in March 1937 in Maidstone, England.
 The marriage ended in divorce.
-He married for a second time in 1954 to Sylvia Ashley, a one-time English showgirl who had been married to Major Lord Anthony Ashley-Cooper, Clark Gable, and Douglas Fairbanks, Sr.
+He married for a second time in 1954 to Sylvia Ashley, a one-time English showgirl who had been married to Anthony Ashley-Cooper, Lord Ashley; Clark Gable; and Douglas Fairbanks, Sr.